WTMC - Netherlands Graduate Research School of Science, Technology and Modern Culture

 • Link to Mail

-WTMC Graduate Program
+WTMC Research Program

-The Netherlands Graduate Research School of Science, Technology and Modern Culture (WTMC) is a collective effort of Dutch scholars studying aspects of the development of science, technology and modern culture.
+The Netherlands Research School of Science, Technology and Modern Culture (WTMC) is a collective effort of Dutch scholars studying aspects of the development of science, technology and modern culture.
 Science and technology studies form the core of the work, but there are also strong inputs from philosophy, cultural studies and innovation studies.

-The activities of the School are twofold: 1) the Graduate Research School co-ordinates and stimulates research in the field of science and technology studies, innovation studies and cultural analysis of science and technology; 2) the Graduate School provides advanced training for PhD candidates.
-In the Netherlands, such Graduate Research Schools are an officially recognised element of the academic landscape.
+The activities of the School are twofold: 1) the Research School co-ordinates and stimulates research in the field of science and technology studies, innovation studies and cultural analysis of science and technology; 2) the Research School provides advanced training for PhD candidates.
+In the Netherlands, such Research Schools are an officially recognised element of the academic landscape.
 This brochure is meant specifically for those interested in the training programme.

 Sign up for the full WTMC PhD training program

-Send an e-mail to [email protected] indicating your interest in the full training program and we will guide you through the registration process!
+Send an e-mail to wtmc@vu.nl indicating your interest in the full training program and we will guide you through the registration process!

 Just looking for info?